Farmingdale State College logo

 School of Engineering Technology

-A prominent school housing departments like Chemistry and Physics, central to the college's focus on applied sciences and technology.
+Houses departments like Chemistry and Physics, central to the college's applied science and technology focus.

 Find Scholarships at Farmingdale State College